vcflib/vcflib/doc/vcfentropy.md

 # DESCRIPTION

+Annotate VCF records with the Shannon entropy of flanking sequence.
 Anotates the output VCF file with, for each record, EntropyLeft, EntropyRight, EntropyCenter, which are the entropies of the sequence of the given window size to the left, right, and center of the record.
 Also adds EntropyRef and EntropyAlt for each alt.